12 Signs Of Having A Girl: Myths and Facts

 Image: Shutterstock

-People use these fun ways to try and predict the sex of the baby at home, or on special occasions such as a baby shower.
+People use these fun ways to try and predict the baby’s gender at home or on special occasions such as a baby shower.
 However, these are not scientific and should not be taken seriously.

 1. Swinging a ring or ring test